QueenDekim/Athenaeum-Obscura/README.md

 1. **Dockerization**: Wrap the application in a Docker container for easier deployment and scalability.
 2. **File Upload/Deletion**: Add functionality to upload and delete website source files through the web interface.
 3. **Authorization**: Implement user authentication to secure the upload and deletion features.
+4. **Finalize Directory Selection**: Complete the implementation of the sites directory selection feature.